Maunsell Crosby

-Maunsell Schieffelin Crosby (February 14, 1887 - 1931) was an ornithologist, writer, and farmer.
+Maunsell Schieffelin Crosby (February 14, 1887 - 1931) was an American ornithologist, writer, and farmer.
 Crosby was the son of Ernest Howard Crosby, a noted author and reformer who served in the seat in the New York State Legislature formerly held by Theodore Roosevelt.
 Crosby was also a nephew of Eugene Schieffelin, the bird enthusiast who introduced the starling to the U.S. The 1933 book The Birds of Dutchess County by Ludlow Griscom based much of its information on records compiled by Crosby.

 Early life and education

 Crosby was born to Ernest Howard Crosby and Fanny Kendall Schieffelin Crosby in New York City on February 14, 1887.
 He graduated from Morristown School (now Morristown-Beard School) in Morristown, New Jersey in 1904.
 During his three years of study at Morristown School (1901-1904), Crosby grew his interest in ornithology.
 In 1915, he published an article titled "Some Notes from Morristown, N. J." in The Oriole, a magazine published by the Somerset Hills Bird Club in Somerset Hills, New Jersey.
 The article describes his experiences observing birds as a youth.

 In 1908, Crosby completed his bachelor's degree at Harvard University in Cambridge, Massachusetts in 1908.
 While studying at the school, he ran for the Harvard Crimson's cross country team.
 Following his graduation from the school, Crosby went on a three-month overseas trip to Western Europe.
 He traveled through the countries of England, France, the Netherlands, Germany, and Austria-Hungary (now the countries of Austria and Hungary).

 Crosby and noted poet John Hall Wheelock were classmates at both Morristown School and Harvard; Wheelock and Crosby roomed together during their sophomore year at Harvard.
 Wheelock later served as the best man at Crosby's wedding.